 Visit Katie’s professional website.

-Dr. Katie Linder is currently the Associate Vice Chancellor for Digital Strategy and Learning at the University of Colorado Denver.
+Dr. Katie Linder is currently the Associate Vice Chancellor for Academic Innovation and Strategy at the University of Colorado Denver.
 Previously, she served as Associate Dean for Kansas State University’s Global Campus and directed the award-winning Ecampus Research Unit at Oregon State University.
 Katie is also a PCC-level certified coach through the International Coaching Federation and a Registered Yoga Teacher (RYT-500) with the Yoga Alliance.
 She earned her Project Management Professional (PMP) credential in 2020 and her Certified Professional in Talent Development credential in 2021.

 Katie has a passion for helping others engage in and create meaningful change.
 For the past several years, her work has focused on the intentional integration of technology into the higher education classroom; how to implement practices and tools for meaningful productivity; and methods for integrating change management theories and techniques into higher education processes.
 She speaks on topics related to writing and publication; creativity and productivity; and teaching and learning with technology.